AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 * Improved handling of incomplete or invalid URLs.
 Such URLs can slow the Template Editor.

 ### [!DNL Adobe Experience Manager Assets] {#aem-assets-previous-service-packs}

+* [!DNL Assets] and [!DNL Dynamic Media] provide multiple accessibility enhancements.
+The enhancements are related to keyboard navigation, use of screen readers, similar enhancements to enable use of assistive technologies (AT).
+See [[!DNL Assets] enhancements](/help/release-notes/sp-release-notes.md#assets-6570) and [[!DNL Dynamic Media] enhancements](/help/release-notes/sp-release-notes.md#dynamic-media-6570) (6.5.7.0)

+* Users can sort digital assets in Card and Column views (6.5.7.0).

 #### Accessibility enhancements (6.5.6.0) {#accessibility-assets-6560}